MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### Unterminated bidirectional character warnings

 Visual Studio 2022 version 17.2 adds level 3 warning C5255 for unterminated Unicode bidirectional characters in comments and strings.
-The warning addresses a security concern raised by a feedback ticket, as described in [Trojan Source: Invisible Vulnerabilities](https://www.trojansource.codes/trojan-source.pdf) by Nicholas Boucher and Ross Anderson.
+The warning addresses a security concern described in [Trojan Source: Invisible Vulnerabilities](https://www.trojansource.codes/trojan-source.pdf) by Nicholas Boucher and Ross Anderson.
 For more information on Unicode bidirectional characters, see [Unicode® Standard Annex #9: UNICODE BIDIRECTIONAL ALGORITHM](https://unicode.org/reports/tr9/).

 Warning C5255 only addresses files that, after conversion, contain Unicode bidirectional characters.
 This warning applies to UTF-8, UTF-16, and UTF-32 files, so the proper source-encoding must be provided.
 This change is a source breaking change.